skip to content

 2022 - Recovered and balanced my life.
 I focused on cementing myself in the organization as an expert in my domain, as well as trying to level up skills such as experimentation, technical architecture, and stakeholder management.
 I learned a lot, especially how different it is working at a scale where every decision can result in millions of revenue (or losses).

-2023 - If 2022 was about proving myself that I can do things, 2023 was about pushing my boundaries and learning things that I don’t know I don’t know.
-My identity has shifted and I started exploring what is it that I genuinely like to work on.
+2023 - My identity has shifted and I started exploring what is it that I genuinely like to work on.
 Even 13 years after working on various things the answer is not completely clear but I see a tiny glimpse of direction.

 Investments